Reusi Dat Ton: A Guide to Thai Hermit Exercise, Self-Massage and Thai Yoga

 3. Gradual progression

-You need to start slow and gradually increase the amount of pressure applied to each stretch as the clients’ muscles become looser and less tense.
+You need to start slowly and gradually increase the pressure applied to each stretch as the client’s muscles become looser and less tense.
 You should never force yourself past what is comfortable.

-Using your body mass and leverage instead of just relying on your arms when doing a stretch will help you and the client avoid fatigue and injury.
+Using your body mass and leverage, rather than relying solely on your arms, when doing a stretch, will help you and the client avoid fatigue and injury.

 5. Follow directions

-If you have a medical condition or if you were injured in an incident which could make some of the stretches dangerous to perform; find out about it.
-Before you begin a Reusi Dat Ton Thai massage treatment you will need to go through a full evaluation and intake.
+If you have a medical condition or were injured in an incident that could make some of the stretches dangerous to perform, find out about it.
+Before you begin a Reusi Dat Ton Thai massage treatment, you will need to go through a full evaluation and intake.

 6. Establish a consistent rhythm